IBM/tnco-package-examples/apache-demo/docs/adopt.md

     "os_auth_project_id": "701600a059af40e1865a3c494288712a"
     ```
     8. Click Save.
-4. Upload the apache-demo resource package to the IBM Telco Network Cloud - Orchestration instance.
+4. Upload the apache-demo resource package to the IBM Telco Network Cloud Manager - Orchestration instance.
 The resource package contains the apache-demo assembly descriptor, the resource descriptor for the Apache2 server, a heat template, and configuration files.
 > **Note:** Resource packages and related descriptors can be uploaded using LMCTL or the REST API.
 In this example, LMCTL is used to upload the resource package and related descriptors.